Last updated: 25 September 2020 at 4.20pm

-If you have coronavirus and you are caring for your baby, you will be encouraged to breastfeed as normal.
+If you have COVID-19 and you are caring for your baby, you will be encouraged to breastfeed as normal.

 There is no evidence that the virus passes through breast milk.
-But we are still learning about coronavirus.
+But we are still learning about COVID-19.

 You may decide to express breast milk so that someone else can feed your baby if you feel too unwell.
 This is usually your partner or a close family member.
 Your healthcare team may also advise you that this is the safest way to feed your baby.